vendi-advertising/elementor-widget-creator-library/README.md

 # elementor-widget-creator-library
+**This is not a plugin** It is for developers who wish to quickly create plugins specifically for Elementor.

 This class which serves as a simplified method to easily and quickly create widgets for WordPress page builder plugin called Elementor.
 Simply create widget form fields using a XML markup instead of writing complex PHP.

 ## Method